This page provides information on the schools allocated pupil premium funding over the last academic and how we have spent it.

 The school uses the premium to support the following strategies:

-- 1 to 1 or small group tuition for pupils
+- Targeted intervention where necessary such as 1 to 1 or small group tuition

 - Resourcing curriculum needs

-- Access to Play Therapy and Child Mental Health Services
+- Pastoral care such as access to Play Therapy and Child Mental Health Services